-People with intellectual and/or developmental disabilities have the right to advocate for themselves.
-This means they have the right to speak or act on their own behalf or on behalf of other people with disabilities, whether the issue is personal (e.g., housing, work, friends) or related to public policy.
-Recognizing these rights in a respectful partnership between people with and without disabilities can lead to better outcomes and better lives in the community for everyone.
+People with IDD must have the right to advocate for themselves and others.
+People with IDD have the right to speak or act on their own behalf and alongside other people with disabilities, whether the issue is individual or related to broader public policy.
+Recognizing these rights in a respectful partnership between people with and without disabilities can lead to better outcomes and better lives for everyone.

-Self-advocates provide important knowledge, experience, and skills that individuals, organizations, and government agencies need in order to effectively support the needs and dreams of people with I/DD.
-To promote this participation, it is critical to acknowledge the important role that self-advocacy groups play in developing leadership skills and increasing people's pride, influence, and opportunities.
+Self-advocates provide important knowledge, experience, and skills that individuals, organizations, and government agencies need in order to effectively support the needs of and enhance the lives of people with IDD.
+To promote this participation, it is critical to acknowledge the important role that self-advocates play in developing leadership skills and increasing people's pride, influence, and opportunities.
 To achieve this partnership between self-advocates and their support persons or organizations, the following must occur: